+Item 2: Carrier Readiness for TBP in Rollout Exchange Areas

+In addition to Item 1, carriers operating in Exchange Areas where TBP will be implemented must ensure that their operational systems correctly support TBP functionality.

-Item 2: A carrier that incorrectly puts TNs into inventory when a TN is ported to another carrier or incorrectly processes a Snapback message as a CO Coder holder where they are not the Thousands-Block holder may result in double TN assignments to the detriment of customers of both carriers involved.
+For example, a carrier that incorrectly places a TN into inventory after it has been ported to another carrier or that incorrectly processes a Snapback message as a CO Coder holder where they are not the Thousands-Block holder, could create a situation where the same TN is assigned to multiple customers.
+Such double TN assignments would be detrimental to customers of both carriers involved.

-Accordingly, the CSCN recommends that the CRTC issue a direction to the CNA directing it to deny issuing additional geographic number resources in pooled exchanges to any carrier that has not provided an affirmation in a prescribed form that affirms that they have performed sufficient production level testing to confirm that their:
+Accordingly, the CSCN recommends that the CRTC issue a direction to the CNA requiring that, in pooled Exchange Areas, the CNA deny the issuance of additional geographic number resources to any carrier that has not provided an affirmation, prior to the launch in each Phase of the rollout plan in a prescribed form, confirming that sufficient production level testing has been completed to verify that:

-processing of Local Number Portability (LNP) Telephone Number (TN) disconnect notifications (i.e., Snapbacks) operates correctly in a TBP environment such that double TN assignments can be avoided;
+the carrier’s processing of Local Number Portability (LNP) Telephone Number (TN) disconnect notifications (i.e., Snapbacks) functions correctly in a TBP environment such that double TN assignments are avoided;

-intake into inventory of a contaminated Thousands-Block assigned by the CNA will avoid placing ported TNs into inventory, thereby causing double TN assignments; and
+the intake into inventory of a contaminated Thousands-Block assigned by the CNA does not result in ported TNs being placed into inventory, which could lead to double TN assignments; and

-LNP database queries are performed on a database configured to receive Thousands-Block records.
+LNP database queries are performed against a database configured to receive Thousands-Block records.

+Item 3: Voluntary Return of Thousand-Blocks in Pooled Exchange Areas

-Item 3: A carrier that incorrectly returns a Thousands-Block to the CNA for reassignment to another carrier may result in double TN assignments to the detriment of customers of both carriers involved.
+A carrier that incorrectly returns a Thousands-Block to the CNA for reassignment could also create a risk of double TN assignments, to the detriment of customers of both the returning carrier and the carrier to which the block is subsequently reassigned.

-Accordingly, the CSCN recommends that the CRTC issue a direction to the CNA directing it to refuse to accept the return of Thousands-Blocks in pooled Exchange Areas by any carrier that has not provided an affirmation in a prescribed form that affirms that they have performed sufficient production level testing to confirm that they have sufficient processes in place to return such blocks in accordance with the proposed Canadian Thousands-Block and CO Code Assignment Guideline.
+Accordingly, the CSCN recommends that the CRTC issue a direction to the CNA requiring that the CNA refuse to accept the return of Thousands-Blocks in pooled Exchange Areas by any carrier that has not provided an affirmation, in a prescribed form, confirming that it has completed sufficient production-level testing and has implemented appropriate processes to return such blocks in accordance with the proposed Canadian Thousands-Block and CO Code Assignment Guideline.

 CONCLUSIONS: